Visiting us for performances during Coronavirus: a visual guide

 Your entrance could be on New Globe Walk

 There are two locations for arrival and you will be given one or the other.
 Pictured above is our main entrance on New Globe Walk, postcode SE1 9DT.
 Arrive at the time given in your email.
-You may have to queue for a moment but there are stickers on the floor to ensure a social distance between groups.
+You may have to queue for a moment.

 Inside the main entrance on New Globe Walk